Spatial Planning

 Nataliia Mysak, architect and researcher, founder of Spatial Practices Lab, Lviv, nataliia.mysak@gmail.com

-Urs Thomann, Spatial planner, consultant in the GIZ/SECO project Integrated Urban Development in Ukraine urs@co-evolving.space
+Urs Thomann, urban planner , consultant in the GIZ/SECO project Integrated Urban Recovery in Ukraine urs@co-evolving.space

-Yegor Vlasenko, Researcher in Urban Studies and Planning, Doctoral Assistant at the Laboratory of Urbanism, EPFL Lausanne, iegor.vlasenko@epfl.ch
+Yegor Vlasenko, doctoral researcher at the Laboratory of Urbanism, EPF Lausanne, iegor.vlasenko@epfl.ch